code-423n4/2023-06-lukso/README.md

 ### LSP4DigitalAssetMetadata

 _[LSP4DigitalAssetMetadata]_ is a metadata standard that defines metadata keys to store information related to a digital asset inside its ERC725Y storage, including the token name (`LSP4TokenName`) and its symbol (`LSP4TokenSymbol`).
 It also defines a standard JSON structure that can contain information describing the asset.
-Such standard information include a description of the asset, an icon for the digital asset, links to find out more (e.g: website, ...), or any additional custom attributes.
+Such information can be anything like the description of the asset, an icon for the digital asset, links to find out more (e.g: website, ...), or any additional custom attributes related to the asset or the NFT.
 Finally, it defines a metadata key that can contain the list of creator addresses for this asset (`LSP4Creators[]`).

 ### LSP7DigitalAsset

 _[LSP7DigitalAsset]_ is a standard that defines a fungible token, meaning tokens that are mutually interchangeable (one token has the same value as another token).
-Like ERC20, tokens can be transferred in quantities, where a token holder can transfer multiple tokens by specifying an `uint256 amount` when using the `transfer(...)` function.
-By default, LSP7 Digital Assets are divisible like fiat currencies, where 1 token can be divided in smaller units (e.g: 1/10th of a token), with their `decimals()` set to 18 by default.
-However, LSP7 includes a feature that enables to make the token non divisible via the `isNonDivisible` parameter on deployment.
+Like ERC20, tokens can be transferred in quantities.
+The token holder can transfer multiple tokens by specifying an `uint256 amount` when using the `transfer(...)` function.
+By default, LSP7 Digital Assets are divisible like fiat currencies, meaning 1 token can be divided into smaller units (e.g: 1/10th of a token), with their `decimals()` set to 18 by default.
+However, LSP7 includes a feature that enables to specify the token as [_"non divisible"_](https://docs.lukso.tech/standards/nft-2.0/LSP7-Digital-Asset#divisible-vs-non-divisible) via the `isNonDivisible` parameter on deployment.

 ### LSP8IdentifiableDigitalAsset

-_[LSP8IdentifiableDigitalAsset]_ is a standard that defines a non fungible token, meaning tokens that are unique and distinguishable from each other (one token cannot be replaced by another token).
-Each tokens are uniquely represented by their `bytes32 tokenId`, and can be transfered via the `transfer(...)` function, where the given as a parameter to the `transfer(...)` function.
+_[LSP8IdentifiableDigitalAsset]_ is a standard that defines a non-fungible token, meaning tokens that are unique and distinguishable from each other (one token cannot be replaced by another token).
+Each token is uniquely represented by its `bytes32 tokenId`, and can be transferred via the `transfer(...)` function, where the `tokenId` is given as the 3rd parameter of the `transfer(...)` function.

-LSP8 includes a feature that enables to define different types of tokens IDs via the `LSP8TokenIdType` metadata key.
+LSP8 includes a feature to define the [**type of token ID**](https://docs.lukso.tech/standards/nft-2.0/LSP8-Identifiable-Digital-Asset#bytes32-tokenid) through the `LSP8TokenIdType` metadata key.
 Token ID type varies from simple to complex, for instance:

 - the token Ids can be represented by an address that represent an ERC725Y smart contract that can holds metadata in its storage for this specific NFT (`LSP8TokenIdType == 1`).
 - the token Ids can be represented by a number that increment on each newly minted NFT (`LSP8TokenIdType == 2`).